Simple API Integration

 const newKey = await this.generateSecureKey();

-// Gradual migration strategy
+// Gradual migration approach

-await this.keyStore.createKey(newKey, { status: 'pending' });
+await this.keyStore.createKey(newKey, { standing: 'pending' });

 await this.migrateTrafficGradually(keyId, newKey.keyId);